caiguanhao/grunt-ziti/README.md

 to download.
 Download starts only when one of destination files is missing in the files object.

+You can add a hash tag and the file checksum hash at the end of the URL or the file location to verify the file after download completes.
+You can use the MD5, SHA-1, SHA-256 or SHA-512 algorithm.

 ## Examples

 ### Full options